Who is this tall drink of water?

 A high school teacher for 20 years in history, economics, fine arts, and computer science, Mitch realized that voice inflection, vocal and kinesthetic surprises, and even reading aloud helped keep his students engaged in course material.

-Now an actor, model, and voiceover artist, his personal branding invokes the smart, funny, and occasionally aloof dad or guy-next-door, or the serious and principled lawyer, doctor, or businessperson.
-This personal history and these characteristics have helped develop a sincere, trustworthy voice that resonates well with children’s literature, first- and third-person POV fiction, non-fiction/biographies/memoires, and self-help books.
+Now an actor, model, and voiceover artist (and occasional Realtor), his personal branding invokes the smart, funny, and occasionally aloof dad or guy-next-door, or the serious and principled lawyer, doctor, or businessperson.
+This personal history and these characteristics have helped develop a sincere, trustworthy voice that resonates well with children’s literature, non-fiction/biographies/memoires, business, self-help books, and he has a great interest in spirituality as well.
+And he has good…um…comedic-…like…timing, having grown up listening to and memorizing skits from Monty Python, Steve Martin, Robin Williams, Pee Wee Herman, George Carlin, and many others.
+He based his teaching style on Jerry Seinfeld.
+Really!
+I mean, really, what’s the deal with Opportunity Cost?!!!

 A graduate of Villanova University with a dual major in Psychology and Philosophy, and an M.A. and teacher’s certification from The Ohio State University, Mitch does his homework and knows how to relate to his audience.